jake-waratahs/Flask-Boilerplate/README.md

 ------------

 -   A Computer
--   Python 2 (Have not tested compatability on Python 3)
+-   Python 2 (Have not tested compatability on Python 3)/Pip
 -   Homebrew (If you're on OSX)
 -   Node JS
     Install via (OSX): `brew install node`
     Install via (Linux): `sudo apt-get install nodejs`
 -   Less CSS
     Install via: `npm install -g less`
+-	Python Virtualenv
+	Install via: `pip install virtualenv`
 -   The requirements and makefiles take care of the rest for you.

 Full Makefile Usage